ppy/osu-wiki/news/2025/2025-09-12-the-state-of-ranked-results.md

 To say that this data is valuable to us would be an understatement.
 Being able to put the community's opinion into numbers, and being able to compare and contrast these results with more empirical data and observations throughout several community discussions is of great help.

-For one, it lets us know what the community is most interested in, and between those groups who are usually the most vocal towards certain changes.
+For one, it lets us know what the entire community is most interested in, beyond the direct feedback we get from the vocal few.
 Most importantly, it unfortunately also means that satisfying everyone's needs is out of the question.
 As such, we need to act with the utmost care and consideration when pushing new ideas forward.

-We do hope that with these results being public, users get to understand the vast amount of different — and sometimes equal in weight — opinions this game has to offer.
-We also want to encourage users to draw their own conclusions from the [results](https://docs.google.com/spreadsheets/d/1ImI8ErcmQLWFN2RcDRSZOcIIu4s696bJMX5LD2kh9wY/view?rm=minimal)!
+We do hope that with these results being public, people get to understand the vast amount of different opinions this game has to offer.
+We also want to encourage users to draw their own conclusions from the [full (anonymised) results data](https://docs.google.com/spreadsheets/d/1ImI8ErcmQLWFN2RcDRSZOcIIu4s696bJMX5LD2kh9wY/view?rm=minimal)!

 Most importantly, we want to make clear that these results are **not binding**.
 While they will help us steer the ship towards more widely accepted changes, this does not mean that the team will only care about the majority of users while leaving the rest of the community stranded.